Devvz/docker-pterodactyl/README.md

 ## Questions

 - If we're already copying files in the Dockerfile, why do we need to also perform the same command in the docker-compose.yml for the volumes?
+- The specified volume locations, what do they mean?